 If you have changed your name, address, email or other contact information after the filing of your Petition, you should immediately submit that new information to the Court.
 If you have legally changed your name, you must submit a completed Affidavit of Name Change Form.
 If you need to modify any other personal information, please use the Personal Information Change Form.

 Changes to your employment history, educational record or other disclosures you made in your petition, must be reported to the Court.
 Your rider page must include your name, address and type of petition (Examination, Re-Examination), as well as your NCBE # and the disclosure category you intend to update (e.g. employment, legal, civil action, etc.).

 It is imperative that you notify the Court of any changes to the information that you provided in your petition for admission as soon as possible.
 The updated information should be detailed in either one of the forms provided or on a written rider page.
 All pertinent documents should be emailed to email@example.com.

 Nonstandard Testing Accommodations

 If you have a disability that will require nonstandard testing accommodations on the bar examination, you must complete and file the application for Nonstandard Testing Accommodations (NTA) with the Board of Bar Examiners.
-Learn more at: About nonstandard testing accommodations.
+Learn more at: Nonstandard Testing Accommodations for the Bar Exam.